sagecodes/intro-to-sql/README.md

 INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID;
 ```

+By default when you just use 'join' we are creating a inner join.
+Read more about different joins [here](https://www.w3schools.com/sql/sql_join.asp)
+.

+Find a helpful graph on joins [here](https://stackoverflow.com/questions/565620/difference-between-join-and-inner-join).

+More helpful visilaizatoins and explanations can be found [here](http://www.sql-join.com/sql-join-types/).

 A more commplicated join:

 Don't worry if this doesn't click 100%.
 Joins are one of the more complicated parts of SQL!